 Utilize The Care Instructions

 With the instructions carefully spelled out on the label, it is easy for you to determine if the material requires hot or cold water, line or tumble dry, hand wash or machine wash, and so on.
-Every single linen comes with specifications and instructions on the label, it is important that you follow these instructions to the best of your ability to ensure your bed linens hold up year after year.
+Every single line comes with specifications and instructions on the label, it is important that you follow these instructions to the best of your ability to ensure your bed linens hold up year after year.

 You should also save the label carefully as they are very valuable.
 Cut the label off and tape it to a file card with the product it applies to.
 Keep it in your laundry room, ready to assist you with information on how to handle specific materials when you need to.

-General Guidelines to Apply When Washing
+General Guidelines to Apply When Washing Sheets and Linen

 As mentioned above, it is best to follow the care instructions on the label.
-However, there are a few general guidelines you should follow:
+However, there are a few general washing guidelines you should follow:

 - Set wash cycles on “gentle”